Introduction

 It is relaxing to not deal with tides and the carries are always short, usually less than 5 feet.
 Contrary to the general visual monotony of many ocean views, the scenery is varied and much more interesting.
 Rather than impenetrable forest, there is much more to do on the land and this more than makes up for the lack of marine life.
 Hiking is much more available and can form a significant part of any trip.
 Campsites are generally better often with nice sandy beaches.
 Large creeks enter all the lakes and many have wonderful waterfalls usually close to where they enter the lakes.
 Fog is unknown.
 The weather is almost always better and marine radios and weather forecasts are usually unnecessary.
 Instead of marine charts, various topographical maps and Forest/Recreation maps are all that is needed.

 The interior of BC is virtually all mountainous terrain.
-Between the Coast Mountains to the west and the Rockies to the east lie the Columbia Mountains.
-This range in turn is made up of three significant mountain subranges – from west to east, the Monashees, the Selkirks, and the Purcells, all with gorgeous mountains, many over 9,000 feet and several over 11,000 feet.
+Between the Coast Mountains to the west and the Rockies to the east are the Columbia Mountains.
+This range in turn has three significant mountain subranges – from west to east, the Monashees, the Selkirks, and the Purcells, all with gorgeous mountains, many over 9,000 feet and several over 11,000 feet.
 The West Kootenay lies in the middle of these ranges with the Monashees forming the western border and the Purcells the east.

 The areas on either side of the West Kootenay are in significant rain shadows and are thus much drier.
 The WK contains one of the few interior temperate rainforests in the world.
 This produces a varied forest with many species of trees and a lovely forest floor with mushrooms, ferns, and mosses.
 Logging cut blocks seem much less visible.
 The summer alpine wildflower display must be one of the best natural flower displays in the world.